You may have heard adults use the word 'sexting', but you might have heard other young people say 'sending nudes' or 'sending pics.'

 - Teachers or other adults at school or college

 - The local police

-- If you are worried that you have been groomed or coerced into sending the content you need to make a report to CEOP
+- If you are worried that you have been groomed or coerced into sending the content, make a report to CEOP